electron/electron/docs/api/crash-reporter.md

 * [Sentry](https://docs.sentry.io/clients/electron)
 * [BugSplat](https://www.bugsplat.com/docs/platforms/electron)

-Crash reports are saved locally in an application-specific temp directory folder.
-For a `productName` of `YourName`, crash reports will be stored in a folder named `YourName Crashes` inside the temp directory.
-You can customize this temp directory location for your app by calling the `app.setPath('temp', '/my/custom/temp')` API before starting the crash reporter.
+Crash reports are stored temporarily before being uploaded in a directory underneath the app's user data directory (called 'Crashpad' on Windows and Mac, or 'Crash Reports' on Linux).
+You can override this directory by calling `app.setPath('crashDumps', '/path/to/crashes')` before starting the crash reporter.

 On Windows and macOS, Electron uses [crashpad](https://chromium.googlesource.com/crashpad/crashpad/+/master/README.md)